Abdohashem67/readme/README.md

 # Distinctiveness and Complexity
 I believe my project satisfies the criteria of distinctiveness and complexity because this project is to help everyone solve their studying problems.
 Anyone can use it for free.
-Some sites offer anyone to ask questions about any topic, but they don't have the feature of creating a room for any topic that exists on my site.
+Some sites offer anyone to ask questions about any topic, but they don't have the feature of creating a room for any topic, but my project have.

 #### Explaining the project:
 Sudemy is a website that allows people to ask questions about any topic they have a bug, in which the user can ask other users about the problem he faces by sharing a post on the feed page where the users can see this post and answer his question, also studemy offers chatting rooms, which is very useful, which is helpful for a group project that users can make with their friends or with other users, the user can also interact with posts and book mark the post and also can delete it.
 I made more than one function to handle errors that may be made by the user while using this website.